 If you fancy a bit of a drive, head on up to the Murray Charteris Art Gallery.
 This can be found in glorious Hervey Bay, and is the only place to check out pieces from some of the region’s finest artists.

-You may have to drive between three and four hours to get here in your rental car from Brisbane, but we promise you it's worth the trip.
-If you're not a fan of painting as a medium, never fear; there are a range of sculptures here for you to feast your eyes on, too.
+You may have to drive between three and four hours to get here in your Brisbane CBD car hire, but we promise you it’s worth the trip.
+If you’re not a fan of painting as a medium, never fear; there are a range of sculptures here for you to feast your eyes on, too.

 We’ve also heard that some spectacular hand-blown is on display, so make sure you don’t miss out on seeing it.
 The gallery also contains the works of its eponymous owner, Murray Charteris.
 His “dynamic, energy-filled art” is popular with locals and visitors alike, and is the result of many years’ tutelage under many Brisbane-based artists.

 And the best part?
 If you really like one of the artworks you see, you may be able to purchase it and take it home as a souvenir.
 So, you may want to ensure you choose a rental car with lots of storage space!